JustR285/sg1/README.md

 8.node index

+9.if you already install git and nodejs just start from number "5"

-9.fill in input Authorization keys
+10.fill in input Authorization keys

-10.fill in Delay (ms) [default: 1000]
+11.fill Delay You Want More faster, easier to get banned [default: 1000] [save: 5000]

-11.enjoy and use your own risk
+12.enjoy and use your own risk

 ## Credit